trezzuri/erpnext-docs/docs/en/setting-up/articles/setup-two-factor-authentication.md

 Q. I am unable to login even after following entire process.

 Ans: Frappe uses TOTP based OTP algorithm, which depends on your device's system time.
-Please make sure that device you're using has same time set as your ERPNext server.
+Please make sure that device you're using has same time set as your SOMA server.